 A shorter, more elegant, alternative is to combine facts about the most common conjunctions into one compound sentence:

-It’s also possible to combine two independent clauses without a conjunction by using a semicolon rather than a comma between them.
+It’s also possible to combine two independent clauses without a conjunction between them by using a semicolon instead of a comma to separate them.

 You can express the connection between ideas using two sentences rather than one compound sentence.
 Instead of using ‘and’ between clauses, you could make the second clause a new sentence beginning ‘in addition’ or 'furthermore.'